pipefunc/pipefunc/docs/source/concepts/variants.md

 Key features:

-- Define multiple implementations of a function using the `variants` parameter
+- Define multiple implementations of a function using the `variant` parameter
-- Group related variants using dictionary keys in the `variants` parameter
+- Group related variants using dictionary keys in the `variant` parameter
 - Specify defaults with `default_variant`
 - Get a regular `Pipeline` when variants are selected
 - No changes required to your existing functions